TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering.md

 date: 2019-11-18T18:00:43.148Z
 description: >-
   This post will give insights on requirements, which are specific to Power Apps Portals.
-Use this compilation in your requirements gathering process before the project starts and during project delivery.
+Use this compilation of best practices in your requirements gathering process before the project starts and during project delivery.
 ---
 > Areas of specific Requirements Gathering